rpothin/PowerPlatform-OpenSource-Hub/README.md

 ### 📝 Complementary details

-- The referenced repositories respect the following criteria:
+- The referenced repositories here respect the following criteria:
    - having at least one of the monitored topics
    - having at least 10 stars or at least 10 watchers
    - having been updated in the last 6 months
 - The summary badges and the list of repositories with good first or help wanted issues is updated daily
-- The list of top 10 growing repositories is updated every Monday based on growth measured in a 7-day period.
-The growth indicator is the sum of the number of stars and the number of watchers.
+- The list of top 10 growing repositories is updated every Monday based on growth measured in a 7-day period (*based on a snapshot from previous Monday*).
+And the growth indicator is the sum of the number of stars and the number of watchers.

 ## ❗ Code of Conduct